Takeomi Ito

 Takeomi Ito (伊藤剛臣, Itō Takeomi) (born April 11, 1971 in Tokyo, Japan) is a Japanese rugby union footballer.
 He plays rugby as blindside flanker or no.8 for Kobelco Steelers in the Japanese Top League and also in the Japan national rugby union team.
 He played in both the 1999 and 2003 World Cups.

+Away from rugby

+She was joined SASUKE 38 at December 2020 and failed Stage 1 at Fish Bone.